 - The Three Gorges Dam on the Yangtze is one of the biggest hydro-electric power stations in the world.

-- This dam was officially opened in May 2006.
+- The dam was officially opened in May 2006.

 - Yangtze River is also the longest river in a single country.